-David Bowie (born David Robert Jones on 8th January 1947 in Brixton, London, UK) is an English rock singer, songwriter, musician, and actor.
-Active in six decades of popular music and frequently reinventing his music and image, Bowie is widely regarded as an innovator, particularly for his work in the 1970s.
+David Bowie (born David Robert Jones on January 8, 1947 in Brixton, London, England, United Kingdom) is an iconic English singer, songwriter and musician.
+Active in five decades of popular music and frequently reinventing his music and image, Bowie is widely regarded as an innovator, particularly for his work in the 1970s.
 He has been cited as an influence by many musicians and is known for his distinctive voice and the intellectual depth of his work.

 Bowie is one of the most influential rock musicians from the 1970s to the present.
 He has sold an estimated 136 million albums in his career and has been inducted into the Rock and Roll Hall of Fame.
 Due to his wide spread into different genres, it could be said that he influences most modern bands at least on an indirect level (i.e. Bowie influenced a band who influenced them).
-In addition to his musical career, Bowie has had success as a painter, web-designer, sculptor, Broadway actor starring in The Elephant Man, and film actor starring in many films (including Labyrinth, Basquiat, The Man Who Fell To Earth, Merry Christmas Mr. Lawrence, The Hunger, The Prestige and Zoolander) across the years.
+In addition to his musical career, Bowie has had success as a painter, web-designer, sculptor, Broadway actor starring in The Elephant Man, and movie actor starring in many films (including Labyrinth, Basquiat, The Man Who Fell To Earth, Merry Christmas Mr. Lawrence, The Hunger, The Prestige and Zoolander) across the years.

-Bowie is also credited as being a major inspiration behind the new romantic, futurist movement, and subsequent development of electronic/electronica music, all of which eventually led to dance music as we know it now.
+Bowie is also credited as being a major inspiration behind the new romantic/futurist movement, and subsequent development of electronic/electronica music, all of which eventually led to dance music as we know it now.

-His stage act is rivalled by few, with Bowie frequently bringing the worlds of high art, mime, and straight theatre to his stage acts.
-His most famous on-stage look was that of Ziggy Stardust; other personae include Halloween Jack, Aladdin Sane (the album cover of which features the famous lightning bolt across his face) and the Thin White Duke.
+His stage act is rivalled by few, with Bowie frequently bringing the worlds of high-art, mime and straight theatre to the rock stage.
+His most famous on-stage look was that of Ziggy Stardust.
+Other personae include Halloween Jack, Aladdin Sane (the album cover of which features the famous lightning bolt across his face) and the Thin White Duke.

 All user-contributed text on this page is available under the Creative Commons Attribution-ShareAlike License; additional terms may apply.